 - At the end of the semester complete the clinical hours summary (found under forms on the MCFT webpages).
-Submit the summary with all monthly hour logs attached to Ayshia in the CPYS office. amoua@lclark.edu - Upload end of term supervisee evaluations on Taskstream.
+Submit the summary with all monthly hour logs. - Upload end of term supervisee evaluations on Taskstream.
 Your supervisors will complete an electronic evaluation and print you a copy.
 Then you meet with your supervisors to review it and complete the signature and goals form.
-Each of the following must be uploaded: - o printed copy of your extern supervisor's evaluation, with the signature form on top - o printed copy of your L&C supervisor's evaluation, with the signature form on top - On Taskstream, complete a confidential evaluation of each of your supervisors.
+Each of the following must be uploaded: - printed copy of your extern supervisor's evaluation, with the signature form on top - o printed copy of your L&C supervisor's evaluation, with the signature form on top - On Taskstream, complete a confidential evaluation of each of your supervisors .